Elias Molee: Example

 [A very good and touching piece to speak at school exhibitions and at concerts.
 It should be spoken slowly and distinctly.]

-Som yı̣ra ago, a Russianik qdelman (nobleman) was reisqand (traveling) on bisnes in the ineri (interior) ov Russia, hus wuda qr ful ov wolfa.
-It was the beginning ov winter, but the frost had seten in erli.
-His farein (carriage to fare in) rɔlo up tu a gesthaus (hotel), and hı̣ ferlqngo (demanded) a nuspan (relay) ov horsa to bring him tu the nekst standort (station), wher hı̣ wisho tu spend the neit.
-The gestkı̣per telo him that ther was gefqr (danger) in reising (traveling) so lait, as dɔ wolfa wer aut.
-But the qdelman thinko the gestkı̣per ɔnli wisho to kı̣p him so as tu fermɔr (increase) his rekening (bill) agenst him; hı̣ saido, therfɔr, it was tu erli for dɔ wolfa to bı̣ aut.
-Hı̣ then dreivo on mit his weif and cheild inseid the farein.

 Systematic English

 Pure Saxon English was explained as the final goal, but Systematic English was introduced as a stepping stone towards that goal; a branch of Pure Saxon English.
 It consists of only the first 10 grammar rules of Pure Saxon English.
 It does not require spelling reform.

 Example

 Systematic English is, therefore, ordinary English modifien by dɔ ten first rula of the Pure Saxon English grammar and could be introducen at any time without destroying immediate intelligibility.
 This moderate reform alone would makq English better fitten to be the international language, because more regular, more euphonious, and easier to learnq.
 If a mixen language must be haden as an international tongue, why would not "Systematic English" do?
 It is as mixen as Volapuk or Pasilingua, and it is already widely understanden, and has a strong home basis.
 It would not be as good for schoola and popular knowledge as a pure picturesque Saxon English, but if dɔ leadera of thought and fashion do not love a "Pure Saxon English," then the next best thing to do would be to adoptq "Systematic English."
 Where there is great power there are great responsibilities.
 While we take pride in seeing our language become international, we should not forgetq that it ought to be a good one to be worthy of that high honor, and it would be a better language for our childa.